What makes the first week special

 When it typically begins

-The shift to more plentiful milk production often happens between day two and day four, sometimes a bit later.
+The shift to fuller milk production often happens between day two and day four, sometimes a bit later.
 Some feel warmth, tingling, or marked fullness, others feel almost nothing.
 Both can be normal if the baby feeds effectively and the overall course is good.

 If the breast is very full

 A very full breast can temporarily make latching more difficult because the areola feels firmer.
-Small adjustments often help instead of pushing through: offer the breast more often, change position, and use short relief by hand-expressing or stroking to soften the areola.
+Small adjustments often help instead of pushing through: offer the breast more often, change position, and use short hand expression to soften the areola.

 What not to ignore in this phase